RyanBram/RPGMDynamicActions/Dynamic Motion/Controlling Template.md

 ```
 ![Image](https://newrpg.up.seesaa.net/image/20200320_noDelay.gif)

-### The target is another person (ifOther)
+### ifOther (The target is another actor)

-Execute only when the target of the skill is other than yourself.
+Execute only when the target of the skill is other than the actor who performs the action.

-### The target is myself (ifSelf)
+### ifSelf (The target is actor)

-Only execute if the target of the skill is yourself.
+Only execute if the target of the skill is the actor who performs the action.

 As for how to use it together, for example, you can use it like this.
 ```